uralys/cherry/readme.md

 ## Cherry.lua

-Cherry is the `CoronaSDK App` starter for [Uralys](http://uralys.com/games) mobile games provided as a preset Corona Game.
+Cherry is the `CoronaSDK App` starter provided as a preset to help building your Corona Game.

-You may use Cherry as a base to start your own game, with the following facilities:

 - [Introduction](#introduction-to-cherry)
 - [Usage](#usage)